mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ## Religious Orders

-### The Lightbringers (Order of Aethros)
+### The Lightbringers (Order of Aethor)

 **Type:** Paladin/cleric order
 **Headquarters:** Silverpine Cathedral
 **Membership:** ~5,000 paladins and clerics **Influence:** Strong in lawful good regions

-Militant arm of Aethros's church, dedicated to fighting evil and protecting the innocent.
+Militant arm of Aethor's church, dedicated to fighting evil and protecting the innocent.
 They are paragons of lawful good ideals—inspiring to some, insufferable to others.

 **Structure:**
 - Hierarchical, military-style organization
 - Ranks from initiate to Lord Commander
-- Report to the High Priestess of Aethros
+- Report to the High Priestess of Aethor
 - Divided into regional chapters

 **Interests:**
 - Destroying undead and fiends
 - Protecting the innocent
 - Upholding justice and law
-- Spreading worship of Aethros
+- Spreading worship of Aethor
 - Guarding against planar incursions

 **Operations:**